WHY I TEACH

 that trait, build on it and see the value in their path!

-A few hope to remain hidden behind their quiet
+A few hoped to remain hidden behind their quiet

 learning spaces.
 Through years of teaching I have noticed that a student who would pose questions

-It may mean they are working in class in their own way to get to that quiet place they thrive in outside of class!
+It may have meant they were working in class in their own way to get to that quiet place to thrive outside of class!
 The student who

-additional prompts and in–class interactions as needed or greater levels of responsibility can be handled.
+additional prompts and in–class interactions were needed to get them to greater levels of handled responsibility.

-Another thing I have realized from the years: input from
+Another thing I have realized from those years: input from

 their cohort as help to form answers may be

 how their process works… How I deliver the task as information–clear as it may be to some–will simply not be the case to all students.
-I stress this to them and prompt them to ask for help understanding my admittedly–and documented by our students–quirky and unconventional delivery style.
+I stressed this to them, prompting to ask for understanding my admittedly–and documented by our students–quirky and unconventional delivery style.
 We all need time in development

 He is a fine designer in his own right.